equinor/ecalc/docs/docs/changelog/next.md

 # eCalc v9.12

 ## Features
-Invalidate negative fuel rates fuel consumers with DIRECT type energy usage models.
+* Mark negative fuel rates for fuel consumers with DIRECT type energy usage models as invalid.
-DIRECT type models need to define either LOAD (electrical consumer) or FUELRATE (fuel consumer).
-Negative load values can be valid in some cases (e.g., energy efficiency measures on generator sets).
-Negative fuel rates are now always invalid.
+  DIRECT type models with negative fuel rates (fuel consumers) are now marked as invalid.
+Negative load values (electrical consumers) are not marked as invalid since that might be valid in some cases.

 ## Bug Fixes